octylFractal/StellatedRoller/README.md

 # StellatedRoller
-A hypotrochoid animation generator.
+A hypotrochoid animation visualizer.
 Inspired by Mathologer's video on [The 3-4-7 miracle](https://www.youtube.com/watch?v=oEN0o9ZGmOM).

 ## Running
 To run StellatedRoller, simply ensure that you have a JVM installed and do `./gradlew run`.